-CONSUMPTION ADVICE FOR FISH FROM LAKE PERRIS
+CONSUMPTION ADVICE FOR FISH FROM ALONDRA PARK LAKE

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-For Lake Perris, the sample size criterion was met for the following species: Bluegill, Common Carp, Largemouth Bass, and Inland Silverside.
+For Alondra Park Lake, the sample size criterion was met for Bluegill, Common Carp, and Largemouth Bass.
 There were not sufficient data to evaluate other species that may be found in this water body.
-For fish species found in Lake Perris that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.
+For fish species found in Alondra Park Lake that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.